wso2/docs-choreo-dev/en/docs/get-started/tutorials/secure-an-api-with-role-based-access-control.md

             ![Resource permission](../../assets/img/tutorials/role-based-auth/resource-permission.png){.cInlineImage-full}

+Now you are ready to promote the API to production.

+6. In the left navigation menu, click **Deploy**.
+7. Go to the **Development** card and click **Promote**.
+The **Configure & Deploy** pane opens with `Use Development Endpoint Configuration` selected by default.
+8. Click **Next** to promote the API to production.
+Now you can publish the API
 9. In the **Manage** view, click **Lifecycle**.
 10. In the **Lifecycle Management** pane, click **Publish**.
     A message appears where you can specify whether you want to publish a connector for this REST API proxy.
 Creating a connector for this REST API proxy makes it available in the Marketplace.
+In this tutorial we will not publish a connector for the API.
 11. Click **No, Thanks**.
-This changes the status of the API to `Published`.
+This changes the status of the API to **Published**.

-Now the REST API proxy is ready to be consumed.
-An application developer can discover the API, subscribe to it and then invoke it.
+Now, an application developer can discover the API, subscribe to it and then invoke it.

 ### Step 3: Subscribe to the Published API